aws-samples/sample-secure-transfer-family-code/README.md

 8. **Monitoring Limitations**: While the solution provides basic monitoring through CloudWatch, it does not include advanced monitoring or alerting for performance metrics.

-9. **No Built-in WAF Protection**: The solution does not include AWS WAF integration for additional protection against web exploits.

-10. **No Multi-Factor Authentication**: The template does not configure MFA for Cognito users by default.
+9. **No Multi-Factor Authentication**: The template does not configure MFA for Cognito users by default.

 ## 🔍 Detailed Component Architecture